 Climbing over some rocks we catch our first sight of the Dudhasgar waterfalls.
 Literally, the name translates from the local language of Konkani as ‘ocean of milk’.
 Legend tells us of a beautiful princess who used to bathe in a lake here, after which she would refresh herself with a jug of sweetened milk.
 One day, realising that she was being watched by a handsome stranger, she poured the milk in front of her to form a curtain to protect her modesty while her maids rushed to fetch her clothing.
 The milk has flowed down the hillside ever since.

 I’ve often dreamed of visiting a place like this and in my mind’s eye there’s barely a soul in sight – just me, a companion or two perhaps, the pool and a waterfall.
 Reality is somewhat different.
-The falls are at their driest, it being just before the rainy season, yet the rocks around the pool are thronged with people.
+The Dudhsagar Falls are at their driest, it being just before the rainy season, yet the rocks around the pool are thronged with people.
 The swim is never-the-less a joy and all too soon our guide is beckoning us to return and we make our way back to the now full to bursting car park.
-Our car is completely hemmed in but, while it looked to me impossible, with various vehicles nudging this way and that we somehow manage to squeeze out.
+Our car is completely hemmed in but, while it looked to be impossible, with various vehicles nudging this way and that we somehow manage to squeeze out.
 Driving back along the bumpy track we head towards Mollem, passing more and more cars on their way to the falls.
 The earlier in the day you can possibly get here, the better.

 Check out this post by IMVoyager if you are looking for more adventure activities in Goa.